Cazin42/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The files used are listed below :
 - The test and training set :
-  - train/X_train.txt
+  - train/X_train.txt (7352 observations and 561 variables)
-  - test/X_test.txt
+  - test/X_test.txt (2947 observations and 561 variables)
 - The test and training labels :
-  - train/y_train.txt
+  - train/y_train.txt (7352 observations and 1 variable)
-  - test/y_test.txt
+  - test/y_test.txt (2947 observations and 1 variable)
 - The test and training subjects
-  - train/subject_train.txt
+  - train/subject_train.txt (7352 observations and 1 variable)
-  - test/subject_test.txt
+  - test/subject_test.txt (2947 observations and 1 variable)
 - The file which links the class labels with their activity name
-  - activity_labels.txt
+  - activity_labels.txt (6 observations and 2 variables)
 - The file which list all features
-  - features.txt
+  - features.txt (561 observations and 2 variables)

 Variables description
 --